 Biodiversity: no statutory or non-statutory designations within or adjacent to the site.

 Heritage assessment: no known heritage assets within or adjacent to site.

-Environment Agency/Lead Local Flood Authority advice: United Utilities have issues with sewer flooded properties in this area (considered a High Risk area); future development should ensure that surface water run-off into sewers is severely restricted;
+- United Utilities have issues with sewer flooded properties in this area (considered a High Risk area); - future development should ensure that surface water run-off into sewers is severely restricted;